 Although uncomfortable, the side effects associated with radiation therapy are usually not serious.
-They can be controlled with medicine and diet.
-Your radiation oncologist can explain the side effects you are likely to experience and help determine the best strategies for managing them.
+They can be controlled with medication and diet.
+Your radiation oncologist can explain the side effects you are likely to experience and help determine the best strategies to manage them.

 Planning for IMRT is complex and generally takes 2-5 days.
 Planning may include:

 Using the marks made on your skin as a guide, the radiation therapist will position you on the treatment table.
 Films or ultrasound may be used to check the accuracy of the treatment setup.
 The therapist leaves the room to control the movements of the radiation machine.
 The treatment delivers radiation in a 3-dimensional manner.
 This will help to conform as closely as possible to the shape of the tumor.
 The healthy tissue receives smaller doses of radiation than the tumor.